Jafea7/RecFilter2/README.md

 | -s        | Site name to match in the config file, (Default is none). |
 | -k        | Keep the temporary work directory and its contents, (Default is false). |

-The search for body areas defaults to: 'EXPOSED_BREAST', 'EXPOSED_BUTTOCKS', 'EXPOSED_ANUS', 'EXPOSED_GENITALIA', 'EXPOSED_BELLY'

-If you want something else then either:
- - edit the source;
- - create an entry in the config for particular models.

 Examples:

 `python RecFilter2.py d:\captures\cb_freddo_20210202-181818.mp4`